All Products

 tblproperties("enable_auto_substitute"="true")

-as select id, name, dt from src;
+AS SELECT id, name, dt FROM src;

 2. Query the data of the 20210101 partition in the src table from the mv materialized view.
-Sample statement:

-select * from mv where dt='20210101';
+SELECT * FROM mv WHERE dt='20210101';

-select * from mv where dt = '20210102';
+SELECT * FROM mv WHERE dt = '20210102';

 -- The preceding statement is equivalent to the following statement because the mv materialized view does not contain the data of the 20210102 partition and the partition data needs to be queried from the src table.

-select * from (select id, name, dt from src where dt='20210102') t;
+SELECT * FROM (SELECT id, name, dt FROM src WHERE dt='20210102') t;

 4. Query the data of partitions 20201230 to 20210102 from the mv materialized view.
 The mv materialized view does not contain all partition data.
-Therefore, a penetration query is automatically performed to obtain the data that is not contained in the mv materialized view, and a UNION operation is performed on the obtained data and the data that is queried from the mv materialized view to return the final result.
+Therefore, a penetration query is performed to obtain the data that is not contained in the mv materialized view, and a UNION operation is performed on the obtained data and the data that is queried from the mv materialized view to return the final result.

-select * from mv where dt >= '20201230' and dt<='20210102' and id='5';
+SELECT * FROM mv WHERE dt >= '20201230' AND dt<='20210102' AND id='5';

 -- The mv materialized view does not contain the data of the 20210102 partition and a penetration query is performed to query the data of the 20210102 partition from the source table.
 The preceding statement is equivalent to the following statement:

-(select id, name, dt from src where dt='20211231' or dt='20210102';
+(SELECT id, name, dt FROM src WHERE dt='20211231' OR dt='20210102'

-select * from mv where dt='20210101'
+SELECT * FROM mv WHERE dt='20210101'

-) t where id = '5';
+) t WHERE id = '5';

 Related statements